garys404/Lab-Report5/index.md

 ## Researching Commands
 ##### Today we will mainly focus on the `grep` command.

 * a) First of all, we need to set up our database.
-The database that we need to use is a github repository you can find: : [Datbase you need to use](https://github.com/ucsd-cse15l-w23/skill-demo1-data).
+The database that we need to use is a github repository you can find : [Datbase you need to use](https://github.com/ucsd-cse15l-w23/skill-demo1-data).
 * b) Next, we need to copy our database that type `git clone https://github.com/ucsd-cse15l-w23/skill-demo1-data` in your bash command line.

 * c) After that, you need to `cd skill-demo1-data` and search the data from the tutorial of the dirtory of `written_2`.